Dewera/Pluto/README.md

 ### Notable features

-- Dynamic resolution of syscall indices
+- Dynamic resolution of syscall indices from disk
 - x86 and x64 support

 ---